spkash-co-in/AWS-Arch/README.md

 * Distribute load effectively against server infrastructure
 * Self-healing infrastructure that recovers from failed instances
 * Replicate and manage multiple environments for dev team to work on
+* Establish a Disaster Recovery policy for the organization
+* Secure data in transit and rest
+* Scale/configure DB and data access for throughput and high-performance
+* Archival/retrival strategy of cold data
+* Elastic, self-healing and scaling architecture that handles traffic spikes with ease
+* Ability to gather usage metrics and patterns and perform analytics

 ## Architecture Diagram
 We will try and explore AWS services available to come up with an architecture that will satisfy our start-up needs.